Christina stepped back wiping tears from her cheeks. “Don’t tell mom! She’ll worry if she knows I’m upset.” Paul smiled, ‘like mother like daughter’.

 “I know, that thought crossed my mind too.
 I could see her offering herself up as bait just to catch this creep.
 I’m afraid of, more than anything.”

 “I’m watching her closely, Christina.
 I won’t allow her to do that.
 We have the situation under control.
 We pushed the process along, further and earlier to force his hand.
-She’s completely surrounded by law enforcement, whether she realises it or not and she can’t make a move we won’t know about.
+She’s completely surrounded by law enforcement, whether she realizes it or not and she can’t make a move we won’t know about.
 Should this creep get close enough, we’ll take him down.”

 “Thanks, Paul.
 I appreciate that more than I can say.”
 Paul smiled warmly before adding, “We have you covered too, Christina, and Andrew.
 I won’t let anything harm you.”